 There are things to keep in mind when you consider where to plant zucchini:

-The ideal location to plant courgette is in a full-sun region with lots of room for spreading.
-They need at least six hours of sunlight a day, and they can handle up to ten hours of direct sunlight.
+The ideal location to plant zucchini is in a full-sun region with lots of room for spreading.
+They need at least six hours of sunlight a day, and they can handle up to 10 hours of direct sunlight.

-Planting zucchini on hills of soil helps provide more warmth in colder climates so that you can start growing sooner and have multiple harvests each year.
-Hills also solve the drainage issues that flat rows can have.
+Planting zucchini on hills also solve the drainage issues that flat rows can have.

-Keep zucchini plants together to increase pollination.
-Doing so means you’ll have a higher chance of harvesting more fruit.
+Another tip is to keep zucchini plants together to increase pollination.
+Doing so means you’ll have a higher chance of harvesting more fruit if you don’t get to them in time to hand-pollinate.

 You can grow zucchini in pots and containers if they are large enough.
 There are some zucchini varieties that do well in containers.
 These are bush types which vine less.
 They are better suited for small garden spaces and for container gardening.